wuxc/pywin32doc/md/win32process.md

   - [SetProcessAffinityMask](win32process.md#win32processsetprocessaffinitymask)

-    Sets a processor affinity mask for a specified process.&nbsp;
+    Sets a processor affinity mask for a specified process\.&nbsp;

   - [SetThreadAffinityMask](win32process.md#win32processsetthreadaffinitymask)

-    Sets a processor affinity mask for a specified thread.&nbsp;
+    Sets a processor affinity mask for a specified thread\.&nbsp;

   - [SuspendThread](win32process.md#win32processsuspendthread)

-    Suspends the specified thread.&nbsp;
+    Suspends the specified thread\.&nbsp;

   - [ResumeThread](win32process.md#win32processresumethread)

-    Resumes the specified thread.
-When the suspend count is decremented to zero, the execution of the thread is resumed.&nbsp;
+    Resumes the specified thread\.
+When the suspend count is decremented to zero, the execution of the thread is resumed\.&nbsp;

   - [TerminateProcess](win32process.md#win32processterminateprocess)

-    Terminates the specified process and all of its threads.&nbsp;
+    Terminates the specified process and all of its threads\.&nbsp;

   - [ExitProcess](win32process.md#win32processexitprocess)